Paul Katz, MD

-In his role as the Associate Dean for Student Affairs and Admissions, Dr. McGeehan will direct the process to admit the inaugural class of CMSRU and oversee the comprehensive program that will allow those students to reach their full potential as physicians.
-He is responsible for developing and managing the admissions process for the MD program, as well as standing up all admissions and student affairs committees.
-He is also responsible for creation of CMSRU’s four Advisory Colleges, created so that students will have access to faculty for academic advisement, mentoring, as well as personal counseling.
+In his role as the Associate Dean for Student Affairs and Admissions, Dr. McGeehan directs the process to admit our students and oversees the comprehensive program that allows those students to reach their full potential as physicians.
+He is responsible for managing the admissions process for the MD program, as well as standing up all admissions and student affairs committees.
+He is also responsible for the continued growth and development of CMSRU’s four Advisory Colleges, created so that students will have access to faculty for advisement, mentoring, and personal counseling.

 Prior to joining CMSRU, Dr. McGeehan participated in the development of another new allopathic medical school, The Commonwealth Medical College in Scranton, PA.
 There, he was Chair of the Admissions Committee, as well as part of the faculty, and was course director for The Profession of Medicine.
 He also held a faculty position at Temple University School of Medicine, was the course director for Fundamentals of Clinical Care, and was Director of Medical Education and Chair of the Department of Medicine at Mercy Hospital in Scranton.

 Dr. McGeehan has received numerous teaching awards for medical education, and co-authored a textbook on healthcare ethics.
 He received his MD from the University of Pennsylvania School of Medicine, and completed a residency in Internal Medicine at Pennsylvania Hospital.

 Assistant Dean for Faculty and Student Assessment and Development